core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   Protecting informative responses from the server prevents on-path active adversaries from altering the conveyed IP multicast address and serialized phantom registration request.

-* A re-registration request, possibly including the Multicast-Response-Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be protected.
+* A re-registration request, possibly including the Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be protected.

 # IANA Considerations # {#iana}